Vertex algebras with big center and a Kazhdan-Lusztig Correspondence: Twisted modules

 We can compare this explicitly to the twisted free field realization using $\Delta$, with

 For example, since

 and all successive actions with $x_n$ are zero, we get upon expanding the exponential the following explicit expression for $\psi^g(z)$

-As intended, the logarithmic term has by construction the correct monodromy behaviour \ref{twisted_monodromy}, if we recall again that in our case $(x_0)^2=0$.
+As intended, the logarithmic term has by construction the correct monodromy behavior \ref{twisted_monodromy}, if we recall again that in our case $(x_0)^2=0$.
 The non-logarithmic operator has the additional term $z^{-1}\Y_\cM(e^{-\alpha/\sqrt{2}},z)$, which we claim corresponds to the additional (green) terms in the previous section.
-For example, we recover the represention of the zero-mode algebra on the groundstates:
+For example, we recover the representation of the zero-mode algebra on the groundstates:

-\begin{remark} In \cite{FT10,Sug21a} (again, simply-laced) the modules of $\cW_{\g,p}$ where constructed by the cohomology of $\V_\Lambda\times_{{^\Lang}B} G$, which is a vertex algebra bundle over ${^\Lang}G/{^\Lang B}$ with fiber $\V_\Lambda$.
-The fact that we find a single $g$-twisted module of every untwisted module of $\V_\Lambda$, in conjunction with the results of the second part, indicates some connection betwen these approaches. \end{remark}
+\begin{remark} In \cite{FT10,Sug21a} (again, simply-laced) the modules of $\cW_{\g,p}$ where constructed by the cohomology of $\V_\Lambda\times_{B^\vee} G^\vee$, which is a vertex algebra bundle over $G^\vee/B^\vee$ with fiber $\V_\Lambda$.
+The fact that we find a single $g$-twisted module of every untwisted module of $\V_\Lambda$, in conjunction with the results of the second part, indicates some connection between these approaches. \end{remark}

 \begin{question} It would be nice to have explicit twisted intertwining operators for the tensor product. \end{question}